 GOOD FOOD + GOOD MUSIC + GOOD CONVERSATION = WELLNESS.

 Rasid also mentioned inclusivity as one of the priorities to help all kinds of people succeed.
 He doesn’t have any type of person he barely accepts to work here.
 Everyone deserves the same opportunity, regardless of their educational, race, religious background.
 Highschool and vocational school graduates have the same chance as university graduates.
 In the end, it’d be about their attitudes and willingness to adapt.
-Moreover, there’s an openness for everyone in the team to be RRGraph’s CEO in the future under an exceptional occurrence for the best, greater purpose, where this company still can give social protection, enjoyable atmosphere, and financial security as the employees’ rights.
+Moreover, there’s an openness for everyone in the team to be RRGraph’s CEO in the future under an exceptional occurrence for the best, greater purpose, where this company still can give social protection, an enjoyable atmosphere, and financial security as the employees’ rights.

 I have none.
 I am so grateful for our condition right now.
 With all the obstacles I had back then, I can meet with this team.
 I sometimes think that it’s a great coincidence in my life.
 And I can say no more.
 If I can turn back time, I won’t change anything too.
-No matter how great it’d be, obstacles will always walk with ourselves side by side.
+No matter how great it’d be, obstacles will always walk with us side by side.